Everything you need to get work done, now in one place

 - Inefficient sharing and collaboration

 - Dramatically lowers your total cost of ownership.
-No hidden maintenance or upgrade expenses – since Google hosts your data, we absorb those costs so that you don’t have to.
+No hidden maintenance or upgrade expenses – since Google hosts your data, they absorb those costs so that you don’t have to.

 - Boost employee productivity with 30GB of storage per user – your employees can focus on their work rather than on their email quota.

-- Lean on our 99.9% service level agreement for email to make sure your business is up-and-running.
+- Lean on Google’s 99.9% service level agreement for email to make sure your business is up-and-running.

 - Share information, don’t send it.
 Real-time document editing cuts down the hassle of sending email attachments and version confusion.

-- You’re actually safer with G Suite.
+- You’re actually safer with Google Workspace.
 Since your data is hosted on Google’s reliable and redundant data centers, you can stop saving your corporate data on insecure devices, a leading cause of data security problems.

-- Better message control over what comes in and what goes out of your company with G Suite’ message security and administrative management controls.
+- Better message control over what comes in and what goes out of your company with Google Workspace’ message security and administrative management controls.

 - Access anywhere, anytime you have an internet connection – whether on your mobile device, laptop, or computer in a multi-OS environment (PC, Mac, Linux).

-G Suite is a web-based hosted solution, which means you can access G Suite at anytime, anywhere you have an Internet connection.
+Google Workspace is a web-based hosted solution, which means you can access Google Workspace at anytime, anywhere you have an internet connection.
 You might hear this type of technology referred to as “software-as-a-service” or “cloud computing”.
 “Cloud computing” or “software-as-a-service” is a computing model in which IT applications are provided “as a service”, allowing users to access these applications from the Internet (“in the cloud”) without needing to maintain the infrastructure that supports them.
 A simple way to understand the model is how people currently allow companies to run and manage their electricity rather than generating it within their home/office themselves.

-With G Suite, your data and the applications themselves are served from Google’s highly secure, scalable, and reliable data centers.
-Google actually builds its own data centers from scratch, so we’re able to have one of the lowest cost-per-server infrastructures in the world; which means that those savings are passed on to our G Suite customers.
+With Google Workspace, your data and the applications themselves are served from Google’s highly secure, scalable, and reliable data centers.
+Google actually builds its own data centers from scratch, so they are able to have one of the lowest cost-per-server infrastructures in the world; which means that those savings are passed on to Google Workspace customers.
 Your business is able to offload the infrastructure costs and the effort it takes to maintain an on-premises solution, and focus those savings on more strategic IT initiatives.

-And since G Suite is web-based, your employees can be productive from anywhere, whether they’re at their own desk, using a different computer, or on the go with a mobile device.
+And since Google Workspace is web-based, your employees can be productive from anywhere, whether they’re at their own desk, using a different computer, or on the go with a mobile device.

-Over 5,000 businesses per day are signing up on the G Suite platform.
-And let’s not forget that Google Inc. itself is running its company of 20,000+ employees on G Suite.
+Over 5,000 businesses per day are signing up on the Google Workspace platform.
+And let’s not forget that Google Inc. itself is running its company of 20,000+ employees on Google Workspace.

-Our customers continue to find that G Suite is a great alternative of a hosted solution to other alternate on-premise solutions, such as Microsoft® Exchange.
-Here are some of their reasons why: Lower cost: Google delivers G Suite to your business over the Web at a fraction of the cost of installed systems.
-This means that G Suite can provide a significantly lower total cost of ownership (TCO).
+Our customers continue to find that Google Workspace is a great alternative of a hosted solution to other alternate on-premise solutions, such as Microsoft 365.
+Here are some of their reasons why: Lower cost: Google delivers Google Workspace to your business over the Web at a fraction of the cost of installed systems.
+This means that Google Workspace can provide a significantly lower total cost of ownership (TCO).
 Mailbox redundancy, infrastructure upgrades and infrastructure scaling are all handled behind the scenes by Google, so your business doesn’t need to budget time and money for these projects.
-Higher quality: G Suite offers superior security, reliability and storage space than most organisations can accomplish with an on-premises solution.
-Improved usability: G Suite provides the simple, intuitive interface so that there’s minimal training resources involved for end-users.
+Higher quality: Google Workspace offers superior security, reliability and storage space than most organisations can accomplish with an on-premises solution.
+Improved usability: Google Workspace provides the simple, intuitive interface so that there’s minimal training resources involved for end-users.
 Leader in Innovation: Google continues to demonstrate its industry leadership in terms of web-based innovation.
-Driving this platform forward, we have the leading computing platform and have assembled one of the strongest teams of computer scientists in the industry.
-As a G Suite customer you get to experience that innovation first-hand as product enhancements are rolled out on a regular basis.
+Driving this platform forward, Google has the leading computing platform and has assembled one of the strongest teams of computer scientists in the industry.
+As a Google Workspace customer you get to experience that innovation first-hand as product enhancements are rolled out on a regular basis.

-To help your business make the switch to G Suite easier, we’ve enabled a smooth IMAP migration from other platforms to G Suite; this allows administrators to migrate a handful or a few thousand user mailboxes from an existing mail system to corresponding G Suite mail accounts.
-We currently support migration from Microsoft® Exchange Server 2003, Cyrus IMAP Server, Courier-IMAP, and Dovecot via the IMAP protocol.
-IMAP migration is only available in G Suite for Work.
-If you currently run one of the supported legacy systems, you can get more details in our IMAP migration overview.
+To help your business make the switch to Google Workspace easier, smooth IMAP migration from other platforms to Google Workspace is available; this allows administrators to migrate a handful or a few thousand user mailboxes from an existing mail system to corresponding Google Workspace mail accounts.
+Google Workspace currently supports migration from Microsoft® Exchange Server 2003, Cyrus IMAP Server, Courier-IMAP, and Dovecot via the IMAP protocol.
+You can find more details on our migration page.

-The G Suite solution for work is a packaged product of Google’s best messaging and collaboration applications, among which include Gmail™, Google Talk, Google Calendar, Google Docs, Google Sites, and Google Video.
+The Google Workspace solution for work is a packaged product of Google’s best messaging and collaboration applications, among which include Gmail, Google Meet, Google Calendar, Google Drive, Docs, Slides, and Sheets.

-You may have had experience using many of these applications with your firstname.lastname@example.org account, and while these applications are similar, Google has enhanced them in G Suite with these critical differences:
+You may have had experience using many of these applications with your firstname.lastname@example.org account, and while these applications are similar, Google has enhanced them in Google Workspace with these critical differences:

-When you sign up for G Suite for your business, you sign up with your own company domain name.
+When you sign up for Google Workspace for your business, you sign up with your own company domain name.
 So rather than having a email@example.com email address, you would create or maintain a company email address such as firstname.lastname@example.org.
-There is an IT administrative control panel that is built into G Suite for your business where an IT administrator can manage and control the user accounts across your company domain.
+There is an IT administrative control panel that is built into Google Workspace for your business where an IT administrator can manage and control the user accounts across your company domain.

 2. Enhanced business-oriented features

-Though our product engineers are continually enhancing our Google applications for our free consumers, they are also adding separate, enhanced features to the G Suite applications that are more oriented for business purposes.
-Here are just a few things you can do in G Suite for your business that’s not available in our free consumer applications:
+Though product engineers are continually enhancing Google applications for free consumers, they are also adding separate, enhanced features to the Google Workspace applications that are more oriented for business purposes.
+Here are just a few things you can do in Google Workspace for your business that are not available in free consumer applications:

 - Increased Access Controls: Puts your company in control of how your information is shared and communicated outside of your domain.